TayConn/jobhuntbot/README.md

 ## Server Onboarding & Verification

-- 1. Create a “guide” channel for onboarding.
-This channel will be used for the bot’s terms message and user verification.
+- 1. Create a "guide" channel for onboarding.
+This channel will be used for the bot's terms message and user verification.
 - 2. Set up the verified role in your server.
-- 3. Only users with the verified role should be able to see and participate in main channels.
-- 4. The @everyone role should only have access to the guide channel.
-- 5. Set GUIDE_CHANNEL_ID in your .env file to the guide channel’s ID.
-- 6. Run !postterms in the server to post the onboarding message with rules and the ✅ reaction.
-- 7. Users must react with ✅ to the onboarding message to get the verified role and access the main channels.
-- 8. Admins can use !postguide to post the guide embed to the guide channel at any time.